 The water moccasin is North America's only venomous water snake and has a distinguished triangular shaped head and thick body, unlike the diamondback water snake.

 As with most species of water snakes, the diamondback water snake is fairly benign and solitary, sometimes appearing only to sun itself on the rocks or other calm places in the sun.

-Even though they can sometimes reach lengths of up to three-feet or more, this water snake pretty much keeps to itself while wandering the vegetation around rivers and streams.
+Even though they can sometimes reach lengths of up to 3 feet or more, this water snake pretty much keeps to itself while wandering the vegetation around rivers and streams.